breuerfelix/breuerfelix.github.io/_posts/18-04-18-Setup-NextCloud-FrontEnd-Nginx-SSL-Backend-Apache2.md

 Change `Listen 80` to `Listen 8080`.
 Save and close the File.

-Now we gonna create a new Virtual-Host file for NextCloud:
+Now we're going to create a new Virtual-Host file for NextCloud:
 ```bash
 $ cd /etc/apache2/sites-available
 $ sudo touch nextcloud.conf